Wedrix/watchtower/README.md

 paginates the results, returning only the first five elements.

 Note that query names are irrelevant.
 In other words, you can use any name for your Query fields.
-This also applies to the Mutation and Subscription types.
+This also applies to the mutation and subscription operation types.
 Fields on other types must however, either correspond to actual Entity/Embeddable attributes, or have associated plugins to resolve their values.

-This package also supports aliases:
+This package also supports aliases.
+For instance:

 ```graphql
 query {